 Call Option – Buy assets at an agreed price on or before a particular date

 A down-round – Offering additional shares for sale at a lower price than sold in a previous financing round.

 Emil Kristoffer Lie – LinkedIn The Future of Work.

 The World is evolving – Data and technology is disruting everything like big data, AI Automation, Internet and 3D printing.

-Automation is transforming workforce which is only accelerating and tranforming businesses once being accepted.
+Automation is transforming workforce which is only accelerating and transforming businesses once being accepted.

 Understand technologies your business already uses.
 Master current technologies to become an effective early adopter when AI becomes available within your industry.